agusmakmun/team-workload-distribution/README.md

 ### Managing Tasks
 - **✏️ Edit**: Click the edit icon on any task card to modify details
 - **🗑️ Delete**: Click the trash icon (shows custom confirmation modal)
+- **✅ Mark as Done**: Click the checkmark icon to complete tasks
+- **📜 View History**: Click the "History" button to see completed tasks for each team member
+- **🔄 Restore Tasks**: Restore completed tasks back to active status from history view
+- **🧹 Clear All**: Remove all completed tasks for a team member (with confirmation)
 - **🎯 Reorder Tasks**: Drag and drop tasks within a team member's section to change priority
 - **📊 Visual Indicators**:
   - 🟡 Yellow background: Deadline within 3 days
   - 🔴 Red background: Overdue tasks
   - 🟣 Purple score badges: Task complexity points
+  - 🟢 Green background: Completed tasks in history view

 ### Team Member Management
 - **👥 Reorder Members**: Drag and drop entire team member cards to change display order